rach0022/giftr-pwa/README.md

 - [ ] Form for login (needs email, password) buttons: submit, cancel
 - [ ] Form for change password (needs new password) buttons: submit, cancel
 - [ ] Forms are side navs that can get pulled out, possibly done as a template to render them using pub sub methodology
+- [ ] forms for add person or gift, should slide down from under and be shown once a user clicks a button